mariangz/learning-react/README.md

   }
 }

-class Welcome extends Component {
+export default class Welcome extends Component {
   constructor(props) {
     super(props)
     //why do we need super here? because we have a constructor,